- What is it?

 Medications used to treat anxiety disorders include:

 Selective serotonin reuptake inhibitors (SSRIs) are first-line medicines used to treat anxiety disorders.
+Although these medications were initially approved as antidepressants, they are effective in the treatment of anxiety.
+Some of them have been approved by the FDA for the treatment of one or more of the anxiety syndromes.
 They include fluoxetine (Prozac), sertraline (Zoloft), paroxetine (Paxil), citalopram (Celexa), fluvoxamine (Luvox) and escitalopram oxalate (Lexapro).
 They work by affecting the concentration of serotonin, a chemical in the brain thought to be linked to anxiety disorders, and have traditionally been used to treat depression.
+SSRIs may take several weeks to have an effect.
+They should not be stopped suddenly as they may cause withdrawal symptoms that are unpleasant but not harmful.

-Tricyclic antidepressants (TCA), which were first used for treating depression, are also effective in blocking panic attacks and PTSD because they regulate serotonin and/or noradrenaline in the brain.
-The most common TCAs used for the treatment of panic disorder are imipramine (Tofranil, Janimine), desipramine (Norpramin) and nortriptyline (Pamelor).
+Tricyclic antidepressants (TCA) are older medications that were first used for treating depression.
+They are also effective in blocking panic attacks and for anxiety and PTSD because they regulate serotonin and/or norepinephrine in the brain.
+The most common TCAs used for the treatment of panic disorder are imipramine (Tofranil), desipramine (Norpramin) and nortriptyline (Pamelor).
 TCAs are also effective in treating agoraphobia.

 - Serotonin-norepinephrine reuptake inhibitors (SNRIs) are also frequently used for treatment of anxiety disorders.
 These include venlafaxine (Effexor) and duloxetine (Cymbalta).
 Venlafaxine is approved to treat GAD, panic disorder and social anxiety disorder, while duloxetine is approved thus far only for GAD.
 Desvenlafaxine (Pristiq) is the newest drug in this category and so far is not approved to treat anxiety disorders but is sometimes used off-label for treatment.
 The side effects of SNRIs are similar to those of the SSRIs although they appear to have more pronounced withdrawal symptoms when the medication is stopped.

-Monoamine oxidase inhibitors (MAOI), typically phenelzine (Nardil) or tranylcypromine (Parnate), are antidepressants used for panic disorder, social anxiety disorder or PTSD that does not respond to other treatments.
+Monoamine oxidase inhibitors (MAOI), typically phenelzine (Nardil) or tranylcypromine (Parnate), are older antidepressants used for panic disorder, social anxiety disorder or PTSD that does not respond to other treatments.
 They work by blocking the effect of a brain chemical that breaks down serotonin and noradrenaline.
 Common side effects include a sudden drop in blood pressure upon standing, drowsiness, dizziness, sexual dysfunction and insomnia.
 The most serious side effect is severe hypertension, which can be brought on by eating certain foods with high tyramine content, such as aged cheeses, red wines, sauerkraut, vermouth, chicken livers, dried meats and fish, canned figs, fava beans and concentrated yeast products.
 They can also interact with other medications, such as over-the-counter decongestants and prescription stimulants.
-You shouldn't take MAOIs if you're pregnant or taking other SSRIs and should have at least a two-week break between ending one antidepressant and starting on MAOIs.
+You shouldn't take MAOIs if you're pregnant or taking other antidepressants such as SSRIs and should have at least a two-week break between ending one antidepressant and starting on MAOIs.
+Because these drugs can cause a hypertensive crisis from interaction with other medications and certain foods, they are rarely used.
+There are many safer drugs that are effective for anxiety.

-Benzodiazepines like alprazolam (Xanax) and clonazepam (Klonopin) have been the treatment of choice for anxiety disorders for years.
+Benzodiazepines like alprazolam (Xanax), lorazepam (Ativan), diazepam (Valium) and clonazepam (Klonopin) have been the treatment of choice for anxiety disorders for years.
 Benzodiazepines are mild sedatives that belong to a group of medications called central nervous system depressants.
 These drugs may be habit-forming, especially when taken in high doses or for an extended time.

 Beta-blockers, including propranolol (Inderal) and atenolol (Tenormin), reduce the effects of adrenaline by blocking cellular receptors for adrenaline.
-They affect only the physical symptoms of anxiety and are most helpful for phobias, particularly performance anxiety, but are less helpful for other forms of anxiety.
+They affect only the physical symptoms of anxiety, which may then lessen the psychological symptoms.
+They are most helpful for performance anxiety and are used prior to such situations as musical performances or public speaking.
+They are less helpful for other forms of anxiety.
 They work quickly and aren't habit forming but shouldn't be used with certain pre-existing medical conditions such as asthma, congestive heart failure, diabetes, vascular disease, hyperthyroidism and angina pectoris.

 Researchers are currently working on developing drugs that target specific brain cells involved in anxiety disorders.